gmoskal/smallest-react-ts/README.md

-# Smallest React/Typescript build example
+# Smallest React/Typescript build and publish example

-## compiling
+## Running

 To start and install type